techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Public Key Infrastructure.md

 TLS -  Transport Layer Security is the upgraded version of SSL that fixes existing SSL vulnerabilities.
 TLS authenticates more efficiently and continues to support encrypted communication channels.

+Root Certificate Authority (Root CA): This is the top-level certificate in the chain.
+It is self-signed and is used to sign intermediate CAs.

+Intermediate Certificate Authority (Intermediate CA): This certificate is signed by the Root CA. It is used to sign server certificates.

+Server Certificate: This certificate is signed by the Intermediate CA and is presented by the server to the client during an SSL/TLS handshake.

 ##  Resources